By Ray Williams

 Hindenburg and the German right viewed Hitler in strikingly similar terms to how Republican elites view Trump.
 Yes, they badly underestimated his fanaticism, which Hitler had downplayed in public.
 While they failed to anticipate that Hitler would launch a total war and industrial-scale genocide, they did consider him a buffoon.
 His appeal, the German elite believed, came from his outsider status, which allowed him to posture against the political system and make extravagant promises to his followers that would never be tested against reality.
 What’s more, Hitler’s explicit contempt for democracy made even the authoritarian German right nervous about entrusting him with power.

 That reality is stark.
-Trump’s admiration for ironfisted dictators, not only in Ba’athist Iraq but Russia, China, and North Korea, is the ideological lodestar of his long history of political musings.
+Trump’s admiration for ironfisted dictators in Russia, China, and North Korea, is the ideological lodestar of his long history of political musings.
 Over the years, Trump has weaved left and right on health care, abortion, taxes, and even the issues currently central to his campaign, like immigration and trade, but has never wavered from his foundational belief that strong leaders are those who crush their enemies without restraint.
 Whatever norms or bounds that we think limit the damage a president could inflict are likely to be exceeded if that president is Trump.